Skip to main content

 SEAMS

 Description: Directed by Karim Ainouz, a young Brazilian American filmmaker, who traveled back to his home in Brazil to interview on film his five delightfully eccentric unmarried or widowed aunts on their views of love, family and marriage.
-These women all in their eighties or nineties seem more liberated and more at ease with certain issues than many people of today.
+These women … Read more

 SELENA